battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

 - avoid jumping into building data systems w/o a plan to organize data in a way that is useful
 - A data model represents the way data relates to the real world.
 It reflects how the data must be structured and standardized to best reflect your orgs' processes, definitions, workflows and logic
 ![alt text](image-30.png)
     - Conceptual
-        - contains business logic and rules and describes systems data suchas schema, tables and fields
+        - contains business logic and rules and describes systems data such as schema, tables and fields
         - Entity relationship diagram
     - Logical
         - details how the conceptual model will be implemented in practice by adding significantly more detail